denten-books/plain-text/2-device.md

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
-They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently the formative sources of modern computer science.
-Wittgenstein's experimental thought machines prefigure the modern computer.
-Wittgenstein conjures these fantastical broken mechanisms of comprehension ultimately to address the problem of symbolic interpretation.
+They do however contain the seeds of the reading and writing machines later imagined by Alan Turing at the formative sources of modern computing.
+Wittgenstein's experimental thought machines prefigure the conversation on machine intelligence.
+Wittgenstein conjures his fantastical broken mechanisms to test the limits of our intuitions about reading, writing, and comprehension.

 *Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another glimpse into the pre-history of the literary